Stamaks/FourRussiansImplementation/README.md

-# Implementation of Four Russians Algorithm for boolean square matrices multiplication
+# Implementation of Four Russian's Algorithm for boolean square matrices multiplication

 ## Quick start
 Clone the repository, open the project folder in your terminal and run: